h0cked/cTimer/ReadMe.md

 **`get()`** - returns the number of seconds as a `float` since the `cTimer` library was `import`ed.

+## Installation

+Clone the repository into a new folder.
+Run the following commands (you *may* need to `sudo` the second one):

+	python setup.py build
+	python setup.py install

 ## Notes

 This is a lightweight extension and has not been thouroughly tested on all combinations of platforms and Python versions.